imjasonh/delay/README.md

 Then, to call the function, invoke its `Call` method.

 ```
-err := laterFunc.Call(ctx, req, queueName, delay.WithArgs("arg", "values"))
+err := laterFunc.Call(ctx, req, queueName, "arg1", "arg2", "arg3")
 ```

 Each time the function is invoked, a Cloud Task will be enqueued which will be handled by the specified handler function.

-You can also schedule invocation for a time in the future with, for example, `delay.WithDelay(time.Minute)`.
-This instructs the Cloud Tasks queue to invoke the function one minute in the future.
+You can also schedule invocation for a time in the future with `laterFunc.Delay`, specifying a duration to wait.
+This instructs the Cloud Tasks queue to invoke the function at a time in the future.